 James made many friends during his Circus days.
 He made good friends with everyone he met, but some stuck around in his mind forever.
 One of these friends was an old performer who lived alone, his wife had died, and his children were away with other circuses.
 The old man had his own caravan, and he allowed James to stay with him, to sleep in one of the bunks.
 In return, James would get up early in the morning to take care of the horses and make his host a cup of tea.
-The old man was a Jester and a kind soul.
-He performed in a way that James explains “I had never seen before and since” (P. 83) He took James under his wing, gave him an education, within a season he had set James “on the way to read and write” (P. 83).
+The old man was a jester and a kind soul.
+He performed in a way that James explains as having “never seen before and since” (P. 83) He took James under his wing, gave him an education, and within a season he had set James “on the way to read and write” (P. 83).
 James never forgot the old man, as “his caravan was the school room” (P. 86)

 Boy JesterJames H. McKenzie P. 86

 The old man’s daughter described James as “my father’s adopted son” (P. 85) because that is precisely how the old man saw him.
 He adored the young boy, and when he fell ill, unable to work, he implored James to learn his jester act, to make sure his legacy would survive if the old man should die.
 The other clowns laughed at James for suggesting he would do it, but the old man was like a father to him, and therefore he agreed “to do my best” (p.
 86).
 The old man did not die that day but soon later he got ill once more, and James’ was heartbroken to hear of his passing.